JohnasonY/phonebook_backend/README.md

 # phonebook Full Stack!!!
-<h1>This is a single application with frontend and backend using the same origin</h1>
+<h1>This is a single page application with frontend and backend using the same origin</h1>

 <h2>Backend:</h2>
 https://phonebook-backend-w7ro.onrender.com/api/persons